MrParosk/online_courses/kubernetes/notes.md

 - Services can be connected to internally (type=ClusterIP) or externally (type=NodePort).
 - Services connect pods by selectors.
 - We can use any selectors name and multiple of them.
 If we have multiple then it will be an AND operator, i.e. all of the selectors from the service need to match the labels on the pods.
+- Routing between pods are done by round-robin, by default.

 <img src="./images/service.png" width="500"/>